ibm-cloud-docs/connected-trade-platform/white-paper.md

 #### Workload VPC
 {: #Deployment-architecture-workload-vpc}

 The workload VPC provides compute, storage, and network services to support hosted applications and operations that deliver services to the consumer.
-Let's take a closer look at the components within the VPC.
+Take a closer look at the following components within the VPC.

 ##### Regions and zones
 {: #Deployment-architecture-wvpc-zones}